aleen42/PersonalWiki/Programming/JavaScript/webgl/SVG/convert_shapes_to_path/convert_shapes_to_path.md

 ### Polylines & Polycircles

-For these both elements, what you should do is to extract out the attribute `points`. and recompose into a special format for `d` value of path elements.
+For these both elements, what you should do is to extract out the attribute `points`. and recompose them into a special format for `d` value of path elements.